Trovemaster/Duo/docs/source/spectra.rst

 * ``quadrupole``

-This keyword is used to trigger the calculation of electric quadrupole transitions (see also :ref:`quadrupole curves` <quadrupole-curves>`).
+This keyword is used to trigger the calculation of electric quadrupole transitions (see also :ref:`quadrupole curves`).

 * ``J`` (aliases  ``Jrot``, ``Jlist``)